 Pro-trophy hunting organizations, such as Safari Club International (SCI), Dallas Safari Club (DSC), and the National Rifle Association (NRA), have long used their wealth, power, and privilege to lobby for more hunting rights and less regulations or restrictions on trophy imports.

-Under the Trump Administration, their influence over the government has reached new heights with the U.S. Department of the Interior's (DOI) establishment of an advisory council focused solely on promoting the "economic benefits that result from U.S. citizens traveling to foreign nations to engage in hunting."
+Under the Trump Administration, the hunting industry's influence over the federal government reached new heights in 2017 with the U.S. Department of the Interior's (DOI) establishment of an advisory council focused solely on promoting the "economic benefits that result from U.S. citizens traveling to foreign nations to engage in hunting."
 Almost every member of this new council, called the International Wildlife Conservation Council, is either a hunter with a vested interest in trophy hunting or represents pro-trophy hunting organizations like SCI and the NRA.
+Since its inception, FOUR PAWS and other concerned organizations spoke out against this taxpayer funded, pro-hunting council.
+Thankfully, progress was made in February 2020 when the DOI announced an end to any future meetings of the council.

 In today’s world, the continuing decline of African elephant and lion populations warrant the need for more protection, not less.
 The singular focus on such a controversial and poorly-managed activity as trophy hunting ignores the complexity of wildlife conservation and hurts conservation efforts that truly improve wildlife populations, protect individual animals, and benefit the communities that live around wildlife habitats.